bharney/JSStarterDocker/README.md

  - `$Env:ASPNETCORE_ENVIRONMENT = "Production"`

 # TODO
-- [] Setup Dockerfile to allow users to simply run docker to setup a database and all dependencies.
+- [ ] Setup Dockerfile to allow users to simply run docker to setup a database and all dependencies.
+- [ ] Setup in memory database to allow users to get setup and running without any complexity from a database.